svdoever/ai-writer/docs/docs/prerequisites.md

 > Note: if you have another version of Node.js, consider using [nvm](https://github.com/nvm-sh/nvm), the Node version manager, which allows you to easily switch between different versions of Node.js.

-## Prerequisite: OpenAI API key
+## Prerequisite: OpenAI API key or access to Azure OpenAI Service

+AI Writer can currently work with the following APIs:

+- OpenAI API
+- Azure OpenAI Service

+### OpenAI API

-AI Writer uses the OpenAI API to generate text.
-You will need an OpenAI API key to use AI Writer.
+To use AI Writer with the OpenAI API, you will need an OpenAI API key.
 You can find your API key on the [OpenAI dashboard](https://platform.openai.com/account/api-keys).

+### Azure OpenAI Service